lpod/lpod-python/doc/level1-text-marks-and-indices.rst

 The ``remove_bookmark()`` method may be used from any context above the container or the target bookmark, including the whole document, in order to delete a bookmark whatever its container.
-The only required argument is the bookmark name.
+The only required parameter is the bookmark name.
 Alternatively, a ``remove()`` method (without argument) may be called from the ``odf_bookmark`` object.